idos-network/idos-sdk-js/packages/idos-sdk-js/README.md

 ### Filtering credentials

-`filterCredentials` is a function that allows you to ask the user's enclave to filter all the user's credentials to only return the ones your dApp is interested in asking an Access Grant for.
+`idos.enclave.filterCredentials` is a function that allows you to ask the user's enclave to filter all the user's credentials to only return the ones your dApp is interested in asking an Access Grant for.
 A filtering criteria for `pick` and `omit` should be passed.
-This should be the paths of the private fields by which a credential should be matched.
+This should be the paths of the private fields by which a credential should be matched. `pick` requires the path to have the provided value, `omit` requires the path to not have the provided value.

 ```js
 const entries = await idos.enclave.filterCredentials(credentials, {